 The designated child in care lead must have appropriate training and the relevant qualifications and experience.
-The Devon Council: https://www.devon.gov.uk/educationandfamilies/young-people/children-in-care/education-of-children-in-care/information-for-schools-and-settings/designated-teacher-training The DT must attend this training regardless of whether there are currently children within the school who are in care or previously looked after children.
+The training for this role is provided by Devon Council.
+They must attend this training regardless of whether there are currently children within the school who are in care or previously looked after children.